cachebag/veX/README.md

 ### Notes

 - You can't run the game in the build directory.
 You will need to cd back into root and run ./build/veX
 - This project was developed on Linux.
 It *should* work on macOS, but you'll need to recompile `nfd` (Native File Dialog) and ensure that the Cocoa framework is properly linked during the build process.
+(I do have a branch configured to work on MacOS but it is pretty unstable).
-If you're on windows, good luck.
+- If you're on Windows, good luck.
 Maybe WSL?